wlads/reefpoints/_posts/2013-04-04-we-are-hiring-for-an-emberjs-dev.md

 published: true
 ---

-We are looking for Ember.js Developer.
+We are looking for an Ember.js Developer.
 Our ideal
 candidate:

 * Work on cutting-edge Ember.js applications